souradeep98/lyrics/README.md

 # lyrics

-An app to read lyrics of your favourite music, playing on oyur preferred music player.
+An app to read lyrics of your favourite music, playing on your preferred music player.

+Clips are supported.
+Clips are just basically a short video that plays in place of displaying album art.

+Enjoy your music with lyrics on a cozy background.

 Currently supported music players for currently playing music detection:
 JioSaavn, Spotify